Closed Sets and Operators thereon: Representations, Computability and Complexity: Introduction

 \subsection{Results obtained in this paper}

 Primarily based on \cite[Chap.~4]{GLS88}, \cite[\secref{5}]{Weih00}, \cite{Ziegler02} and \cite{RettingerHabil}, we introduce five representations in \cref{sec:representations}: $\distrep$ and $\reldistrep$, $\setrep$, $\gridrep$, and $\wmemrep$.
 Each representation will depend on a fixed yet arbitrary norm \emdash a dependence we will show in \cref{subsec:poly-norm-invariance} to be of ``polynomial-time irrelevance'' for all but one representation ($\distrep$: \cref{thm:distrep-not-polytime-norm-invariant}).
-We furthermore compare relations between representations by means of (parameterized) polynomial-time translations; and observe that, although they are all (uniformly) computably equivalent over \emph{convex regular} sets \cite[Cor.~4.13]{Ziegler02}, the same is only true for (parameterized) polynomial-time reductions for subsets of $\IR^{d = 1}$ (\cref{lem:polytime-relations-dim-one}), but partially fails from dimension $d = 2$ onward.
-There even emerges, in a sense, a hierarchy: $\wmemrep$ forms the \emph{poorest}, $\distrep$ the \emph{richest} representation, and $\reldistrep$, $\setrep$, $\gridrep$ are parameterized polynomial-time equivalent over compact sets (\cref{s:Braverman-distrep,thm:setrep-gridrep-equiv,thm:enrichments-wmem}).
-Parameterized polynomial-time equivalence of $\wmemrep$ with $\distrep$ (hence of all of the former representations) is finally achieved if restricted to compact convex regular sets \cref{s:convex-opt}.
+We furthermore compare relations between representations by means of (parameterized) polynomial-time translations; and observe that, although they are all (uniformly) computably equivalent over \emph{convex regular} sets \cite[Cor.~4.13]{Ziegler02}, mutual (parameterized) polynomial-time reductions exist only for intervals (\cref{lem:polytime-relations-dim-one}), but in general not from dimension $d = 2$ onward.
+In fact, we identify a kind of hierarchy: $\wmemrep$ forms the \emph{poorest}, $\distrep$ the \emph{richest} representation, and $\reldistrep$, $\setrep$, $\gridrep$ are parameterized polynomial-time equivalent over compact sets (\cref{s:Braverman-distrep,thm:setrep-gridrep-equiv,thm:enrichments-wmem}).
+Parameterized polynomial-time equivalence of $\wmemrep$ with $\distrep$ (hence of all of the former representations) is finally achieved if restricted to compact convex regular sets (\cref{s:convex-opt}).